varunmannam/varunmannam.github.io/README.md

 Ph.D. in Electrical Engineering, 2022
 University of Notre Dame

-M.Tech. in Electrical Engineering, 2012
-Indian Institute of Technology, Kharagpur
+M.Tech. in Electronics and Communications Engineering, 2012 Indian Institute of Technology, Kharagpur

-B.Tech. in Electrical Engineering, 2010
-Bapatla Engineering College, Andhra Pradesh, India
+B.Tech. in Electronics and Communications Engineering, 2010 Bapatla Engineering College, Andhra Pradesh, India

 ## Experience